Work for hire: Specially ordered or commissioned works

+In Playboy Enterprises, Inc. v.
+Dumas, the Second Circuit Court of Appeals equated the phrase "specially ordered or commissioned" in the 1976 Act definition of work for hire to the "instance and expense" test that emerged under the 1909 Act.
+According to the court, a work is specially ordered or commissioned when "a hiring party pays an independent contractor for his or her work" (i.e. the work is made at the hiring party's "expense") and when "the hiring party has specifically asked the independent contractor for a work" (i.e. it is made at their "instance").

+The "specially ordered or commissioned" prong of the work-for-hire definition is applicable not only to independent contractors but also to works prepared by employees outside the normal scope of their employment.
+The American Association of University Professors gives the example of a university commissioning an art history professor "under special contract to write a catalog for a campus art gallery"; the resulting work could be designated as a work made for hire if the other statutory conditions are satisfied.

-In other words, mutual agreement that a work is a work for hire is not enough.
+Crucially, mutual agreement that a work is a work for hire is not enough.
 Any agreement not meeting all of the above criteria is not a valid work for hire agreement and all rights to the work will remain with the creator.
 Further, courts have held that the agreement must be negotiated, though not signed, before the work begins.

 According to case law, retroactive contractual designation as a work for hire is not permitted.
 Furthermore, a valid work-made-for-hire agreement must be signed by both parties (the creator of the work and the commissioning party who is to be considered the author).